michelled/weavly.org/src/cubetto-activities.md

 ---
 layout: layouts/robot-activities.njk
 title: Activities with Cubetto
-subtitle: Pick inclusive coding lessons that match your curriculum, learners' needs, and available resources
+robot: Cubetto
+subtitle: Check out a great collection of activities you can do with your robots to develop your computational thinking and programming skills.
 eleventyNavigation:
   parent: Learn
   key: Activities with Cubetto